Henri, Grand Duke of Luxembourg: Role and interests

-As the head of a constitutional monarchy, Grand Duke Henri's duties are primarily representative.
-However, he retains the constitutional power to appoint the prime minister and government, to dissolve the Chamber of Deputies, to promulgate laws and to accredit ambassadors.

-Grand Duke Henri is commander-in-chief of the Luxembourg Army, in which he holds the rank of general.
-He is also an honorary major in the British RAF Regiment.
+As the head of a constitutional monarchy, Grand Duke Henri's duties were primarily representative.
+However, he retained the constitutional power to appoint the prime minister and government, to dissolve the Chamber of Deputies, to promulgate laws and to accredit ambassadors.
+With few exceptions, however, he was bound by convention to act on the advice of the government.
+Grand Duke Henri was commander-in-chief of the Luxembourg Army, in which he holds the rank of general.
+In addition, he was made an honorary major in the British Army's Parachute Regiment, effective 19 July 1989.

 One of the grand duke's main functions is to represent Luxembourg in the field of foreign affairs.
 In May 2001, Grand Duke Henri and Grand Duchess Maria Teresa undertook their first foreign state visit to Spain at the invitation of King Juan Carlos and Queen Sofía of Spain.

 Grand Duke Henri is a member of the International Olympic Committee (IOC), a member of The Mentor Foundation (established by the World Health Organization) and a director of the Charles Darwin Trust for the Galápagos Islands.

-The grand duke lives with his family at Berg Castle in Luxembourg.
+During his reign, Henri lived with his family at Berg Castle in Colmar-Berg.
 He also has a holiday home in Cabasson, a village in the commune of Bormes-les-Mimosas in Southern France.